-Field or Button Description • If you edit an object whose current name already contains invalid characters, the MWTM beeps and replaces the name with blanks.
-Enter a new name that uses only valid characters, or click Cancel to keep the existing name.
-If you click Cancel , the MWTM exits the Edit RAN Backhaul Properties dialog box without saving any changes to the Name, Connect Address, or Icon Name field.
-When you click Save, all MWTM windows are updated automatically to reflect the new name.
-Threshold Information Displays slider bars for controlling the Acceptable, Warning, and Overloaded threshold settings.
-Left-click the slider and drag it to the desired setting for each threshold.
-See Threshold Information (RAN-O Only), page 8-37, for descriptions of these thresholds.
-Bandwidth Displays: Information • User Send Bandwidth (bits or bytes)/sec) • User Receive Bandwidth (bits or bytes)/sec) The user bandwidth is the value that you (the user) specify for the backhaul.
+Field or Button Description Bandwidth Information Pane that displays: • User Send Bandwidth (bits/sec) • User Receive Bandwidth (bits/sec) The user bandwidth is the value that you (the user) specify for the backhaul.
 Send and receive values will differ if the interface is asymmetrical.
-The backhaul appears in the backhaul real-time chart as a percentage of the User Bandwidth.
+The backhaul utilization appears in the backhaul real-time chart as a percentage of the User Bandwidth.
 The preset value for the User Bandwidth is the same as the System Bandwidth.
-When you change the User Bandwidth, you are changing the scale of the Y axis of the backhaul real-time chart in the Performance tab (see Displaying Backhaul Performance Statistics, page 11-23).
+When you change the User Bandwidth, you are changing the scale of the Y axis of the backhaul real-time chart in the Performance tab (see Viewing Backhaul Performance Data, page 8-111).
 The X and Y values of the data do not change.
 The threshold ranges resize because they are percentages of User Bandwidth.
-The User Bandwidth represents 100%.
-Data points that are higher than the User Bandwidth will exceed 100%.
+The User Bandwidth represents 100% utilization.
+Data points that are higher than the User Bandwidth will exceed 100% utilization.
 The Y axis dynamically increases to display all data points.
-(See Why does my backhaul graph show greater than 100% for transmit traffic?, page C-25.)
-System Send Bandwidth (bits/sec) System Receive Bandwidth (bits/sec) The system bandwidth is the value that the system specifies for the backhaul.
+(See Why does my backhaul utilization graph show greater than 100% for transmit traffic?, page C-22.) • System Send Bandwidth (bits/sec) • System Receive Bandwidth (bits/sec) The system bandwidth is the value that the system specifies for the backhaul.
 Send and receive values will differ if the interface is asymmetrical.
 You cannot edit this field.
 Save Saves changes that you make to the object information, updates all MWTM windows to reflect your changes, and exits the dialog box.
 Restore Restores changes that you make to the Name, and sets the Threshold Information, and Bandwidth Information fields to the system defaults.
 The dialog box is left open.
 Cancel Exits the dialog box without saving any changes.
 Help Displays online help for the dialog box.